 What Pathfinders Is

-Pathfinders offers alcoholic men a new life of sobriety through a supportive environment and the guidance of others in recovery, a program known as social-model recovery.
-Pathfinders is founded in the philosophy and principles of Alcoholics Anonymous (AA).
+Pathfinders offers men a new life of sobriety through a supportive environment and the guidance of others in recovery.

-Alcoholism is a non-curable, and eventually terminal, disease if it is not treated.
+Addiction is a non-curable, and eventually terminal, disease if it is not treated.
 Pathfinders takes a multi-faceted approach to treating the complicated disease of alcoholism and addiction.

-In addition to the physical and emotional toll taken on the alcoholic, the disease has disruptive, and often tragic, consequences for the alcoholic’s family, friends, co-workers and employer.
+In addition to the physical and emotional toll taken on the individual, the disease has disruptive, and often tragic, consequences for their family, friends, co-workers and employer.

 Society, too, pays a steep cost for alcoholism and its effects:

 A 2002 study by the County of San Diego put the local cost of alcohol and drug use at $3.8 billion a year—including the obvious cost of medical treatment and law enforcement and lesser-known consequences such as the premature death of a family breadwinner.

 Nationwide, the cost of alcoholism and drug addiction has been estimated at about $500 billion a year.